The Unthanks: Television and radio

 On 16 December 2012 (repeated on 4 March 2013), the Unthanks presented A Very English Winter: The Unthanks, a one-hour television programme on BBC Four.
 This showed the customs that people celebrated on different days of the later autumn and winter, and ended with information about the famous Pancake Race at Olney.

-Rachel and Becky Unthank and Adrian McNally hosted an Easter-themed programme that was broadcast on BBC Radio 6 Music on 6 April 2015.
-It consisted of two hours of music by P J Harvey, Ben Folds, Eliza Carthy, Louis Armstrong and other personal favourites from their own record collections, followed by three hours of BBC archive live music and vintage BBC documentaries.

-Series 3 of the BBC Four TV series Detectorists was inspired by Dave Dodds' song "Magpie", as performed by the Unthanks on their album Mount the Air, and the song was played in the first episode of the series.
+Series 3 of the BBC Four TV series Detectorists was inspired by Davey Dodds' song "Magpie", as performed by the Unthanks on their album Mount the Air, and the song was played in the first episode of the series.

 On 3 August 2018 the group performed at The Proms in Prom 27: Folk Music around Britain and Ireland.
-Their set included "Magpie", "Gan to the Kye", "Mount the Air" and "The Great Silkie of Sule Skerry".

-The Unthanks composed and performed the soundtrack for the 2019 BBC production of Worzel Gummidge, and appeared on screen in the Christmas 2020 episode "Saucy Nancy".
+The Unthanks composed and performed the soundtrack for the 2019 BBC production of the television drama series Worzel Gummidge, and appeared on screen in the Christmas 2020 episode "Saucy Nancy".

 Personal lives

 Rachel and Becky Unthank are sisters, born seven and a half years apart, who grew up in Ryton, Tyne and Wear.
 Rachel graduated from the University of Glasgow with a degree in History and Theatre Studies; Becky studied History of Art and Design at Manchester Metropolitan University.
-Their father, George Unthank, is an interior designer and a well-known local Northumberland folk singer in a group called The Keelers, named after the boatmen who sailed the Tyne."George Unthank" The Keelers.
+Their father, George Unthank, is an interior designer and a well-known local Northumberland folk singer in a group called The Keelers, named after the boatmen (keelmen) who sailed the Tyne."George Unthank" The Keelers.
 Retrieved 9 September 2018.
 Their mother sings in folk choirs.

 Rachel was married to, but is now divorced from, group member Adrian McNally.
 McNally grew up in a mining village near Barnsley, Yorkshire and as well as being a member of the band is also its manager, musical arranger and producer.
 They have two sons: George, born in 2011; and Arthur, born in 2014.